neoInt/mf-bootstrap/README.md

-# mf-bootstrap
+# Micro Frontend bootstrap

 The Micro Frontend bootstrap application.
+This application loads the template and the Micro Frontend apps which from the template and app registry.